amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 ![Score](/images/classic_pan.jpg)

 After 20 minutes, remove the lid from the dutch oven and bake for 18-20 minutes until brown, not burnt.
 If you are using the Challenger pan, take the lid off and place the base onto the inverted lid and put back in oven.
+If you are using a Dutch oven, you might need to push baking time to 25-30 minutes for extra browning depending on your oven.

 ![Classic](/images/classic_sourdough.jpg)